 27 self-guided on-road routes and 10 mountain bike areas ideal for an afternoon getaway or multi-day cycling vacation.
 The tours take cyclists through Cambria County and eight adjacent counties in The Alleghenies.
 Cambria County on-road routes include the Bituminous Blast Tour, Castle Tower Tour, and Marina Mania Tour.
 Off-road trails include the Killbuck Run Trails at Prince Gallitzin State Park.
 See website for route descriptions, cue sheets, maps and services.

-Scenic 1.5 mile rail-trail located between the Moxham section of Johnstown (Rt.
-403 S) and Ferndale Borough.
-The existing 1.5 miles of rails to trails traces the history of the Johnstown and Stony Creek Railroad built in 1891 by the Johnson Steel Company.
+A National Recreation Trail!
+Scenic three-mile rail trail located between Johnstown's Riverside and Hornerstown neighborhoods.
+The trail traces the history of the Johnstown and Stony Creek Railroad built in 1891 by the Johnson Steel Company.
 Features include turn-of-the-century homes, historic Johnstown & Stonycreek Railroad, the grandeur of Buttermilk Falls, and more.

 This historic trail extends from Ehrenfeld Borough Park and follows the fateful path of the devastating Great Johnstown Flood of 1889.
 Historical interpretive signs relate the story of the rushing waters and the terrible aftermath.
 Continuing to Mineral Point, the trail joins the Staple Bend Tunnel Trail and continues from the Franklin Borough Ball Field to the Johnstown Flood Museum in downtown Johnstown.

+First railroad runnel in the U.S.!
 2.5-mile trail on the old Allegheny Portage Railroad bed.
 Handicapped accessible and open to walkers and bicyclists.
 Trailhead parking near the town of Mineral Point.
-Connects to the Path of the Flood Trail
+Connects to the Path of the Flood Trail.

 Here in the heart of Pennsylvania’s Allegheny Mountains, the Trans Allegheny Trails are a system of rail-trails – with attitude.
 Parts of them are almost level, while other sections are downright challenging.
 That’s part of the fun for riders who like to get their hearts pumping and don’t mind breaking a sweat.
 You don’t have to be that kind of rider to enjoy the Trans Allegheny Trails though!
 Most sections are typical rail-trail (less than 3% grade) and run through some of the Alleghenies’ most beautiful scenery.
 And these trails have all of the historic character of the Alleghenies themselves.
 Come for a day, a weekend or a week!
 To decide which trails to ride, build an itinerary, get directions and find the necessary amenities of bike shops, food and lodging, visit www.transalleghenytrails.com.